ChristerSandin/astro-d11/README.md

 ## Method

 Two narrow bandpasses, a blue and a red bandpass, are offset from the current wavelength (layer) towards bluer (lower) and redder (higher) pixels, beginning at an initial offset (`offset`).
 The total width of the red and blue bandpasses is set using the parameter `cwidth`; either bandpass is skipped for the bluest (lowest) and reddest (highest) pixels.
 The initially offset bandpasses are thereafter shifted away from the layer as needed in such a way that telluric and [optionally also] emission lines are avoided.
 Additionally, the subtracted continuum value is normalized with a reference spectrum of a pre-selected aperture with few emission-line features, using the same bandpasses.
-The location and size of the reference aperture must be set using the parameters `x`, `y`, and `apr`.
+The location and size of the reference aperture must be set using the parameters `aper_x`, `aper_y`, and `aper_s`.

 The reference spectrum (`rspec`) and its continuum bandpasses (`rspec_blue` and `rspec_red`) are defined with `n_blue` and `n_red` layers in the blue and red bandpasses, respectively.
 Likewise, the flux and continuum bandpasses of each spatial element are defined with `img`, `img_blue`, and `img_red`, respectively; using the same bandpasses as the reference spectrum!
 The continuum is then subtracted from the input data cube for the current layer `i` using the following equation: